22 Long Ammo

-Introduced in 1871, the .22 long was intended to be a natural progression of the .22 CB to .22 Short then to the .22 long.
-The idea was to improve the performance of the .22 Short by extending the case and increasing the powder charge, but keeping the 29 grain bullet from the Short.
+The .22 long was introduced in 1871 and was expected to be a natural progression from .22 CB to .22 Short and beyond.
+The goal was improving the performance of the .22 Short by lengthening the case and boosting the powder charge, but retaining the 29 grain bullet of the .22 Short.

-After 15 years of being the most powerful of the .22 rimfire cartridges, the .22 Long Rifle was introduced.
-With a heavier bullet and more powerful charge, the .22 LR would quickly outpace the .22 Long in popularity and become something of an “orphan” cartridge.
-The .22 Long was not as quiet as the .22 Short and not as powerful as the .22 LR.
-So what did the .22 Long have to offer to shooters?
-Was it possibly a compromise, maybe a “best of both worlds”?
-Unfortuantely, this compromise was an answer to a question never asked.
-According to author Jack O’Connor, a Twentieth Century shooting icon, the .22 long was a “pretty useless contraption”.
+The .22 Long was the most powerful .22 rimfire cartridge for fifteen years before being supplanted by the .22 Long Rifle.
+The .22 Long Rifle fired a heavier bullet and was propelled by a more powerful charge, quickly outpacing the popularity of the .22 Long and making the .22 Long an “orphan” cartridge.
+The .22 Long was louder than the .22 Short yet less powerful than the .22 LR.
+So what was the .22 Long offering to shooters?
+Perhaps it was meant to be a compromise, a “best of both worlds” cartridge?
+Unfortunately, this compromise answered a question that was never asked.
+According to a shooting icon from the 1900's, author Jack O’Connor, the .22 long was a “pretty useless contraption.”

-The .22 Long has some fairly weak performance when compared to the .22 LR.
-It sends a 29 grain lead round nose bullet downrange at approximately 1040 feet per second.
-This equates to about 67 foot pounds of energy.
-This pales in comparison to some .22 LR ammo which can easily double and in some cases triple the muzzle energy of the .22 Long.
-Although this paints a discouraging picture, the .22 Long has remained popular enough to have Winchester and CCI continue producing ammo in amounts that make it fairly easy to find.
-Firearms dedicated to the .22 Long chambering have not been in regular production for almost 50 years, but with rifles that will shoot .22 Short, Long and Long Rifle, the .22 Long has remained popular enough to make at least two ammo manufacturers take notice and continue production.
-It seems that as firearms made specifically for the .22 Long become antiques and are relegated to wall hanger or safe queen status, the continued production of the .22 Long remains unsure.
+The .22 Long performs weakly in comparison to the .22 LR.
+It lobs downrange a 29 grain lead round nose bullet at about 1,040 feet per second.
+This results in a muzzle energy of about 67 foot pounds.
+This is a paltry figure compared to some .22 LR ammo which easily doubles, or in some cases, triples the foot pounds of the .22 Long.
+This may paint a discouraging picture, yet the .22 Long has been popular enough that Winchester and CCI still produce ammunition in sufficient amounts to make it relatively easy to find.
+No firearms chambered specifically for .22 Long have been regularly produced for nearly 50 years, but rifles that shoot all three of .22 Short, .22 Long and .22 Long Rifle, the cartridge is still purchased in enough volume for at least two ammunition manufacturers to continue production.
+As firearms that were made just for the .22 Long become antiques and are solely wall hanger display model or "safe queens," the ongoing production of .22 Long cartridges is questionable.